 In 2005, I published How to Profit from the Art Print Market.
 I launched a website and a blog at the same time.
 Since then, I’ve published more than 600 blog posts and five more books on art marketing, which have all topped Amazon’s “Business of Art” list.
 All in all, I’ve written more than one million words on the topic.

 I continued to give workshops on various topics.
-Eventually, I began offering online webinars and that led me to start the MyMarketingCourses.com online training site.
-All along I have known much of what I teach artists applies to other businesses as well.
+Eventually, I began offering online webinars, and that led me to start the MyMarketingCourses.com online training site.
+All along, I have known much of what I teach artists is useful to other businesses as well.